mbaibakov/corda/docs/source/contributing-flow-internals.rst

 It marks the error state as ``propagating = true`` and schedules a ``DoRemainingWork``.
 The processing of that event in turn will detect that we are errored and propagating, and there are some errors that haven't been propagated yet.
 It then propagates those errors and updates the "propagated index" to indicate all errors have been dealt with.
-Subsequent ``DoRemainingWork``s will this do nothing.
+Subsequent ``DoRemainingWork``s will thus do nothing.
 However, in case some other error condition or external event adds another error to the flow, we would automatically propagate that too, we don't need to write a special case for it.

-Most of the state machine logic is therefore the of handling ``DoRemainingWork``.
-Another example is resumptions due to an IO request completing in some way. ``DoRemainingWork`` checks whether we are currently waiting for something to be complete e.g. a ``FlowIORequest.Receive``.
+Most of the state machine logic is therefore about the handling ``DoRemainingWork``.
+Another example is resumptions due to an IO request completing in some way. ``DoRemainingWork`` checks whether we are currently waiting for something to complete e.g. a ``FlowIORequest.Receive``.
 It then checks whether the state contains enough data to complete the action, in the receive case this means checking the relevant sessions for buffered messages, and seeing whether those messages are sufficient to resume the flow with.